Tracking Patches for Open Source Software Vulnerabilities: Abstract

 \section{Abstract}

-Open source software (OSS) vulnerability management has become an open problem.
-Vulnerability databases provide valuable data that is needed to address OSS vulnerabilities.
-However, there arises a growing concern about the information quality of vulnerability databases.
-In particular, it is unclear how the quality of patches in existing vulnerability databases is.
-Further, existing manual or heuristic-based approaches for patch identification are either too expensive or too specific to be applied to all OSS vulnerabilities.
-To address these problems, we first conduct an empirical study to understand the quality and characteristics of patches for OSS vulnerabilities in two state-of-the-art vulnerability databases.
-Our study is designed to cover five dimensions, i.e., the coverage, consistency, type, cardinality and accuracy of patches.
-Then, inspired by our study, we propose the first automated approach, named \tool, to find patches for an OSS vulnerability from multiple sources.
-Our key idea is that patch commits will be frequently referenced during the reporting, discussion and resolution of an OSS vulnerability. \congyingEdit{Our extensive evaluation has indicated that i) \tool finds patches for up to \tocheck{273.8\%} more CVEs than existing heuristic-based approaches while achieving a significantly higher F1-score by up to \tocheck{116.8\%}; and ii) \tool achieves a higher recall by up to \tocheck{18.4\%} than state-of-the-art vulnerability databases, but sacrifices up to \tocheck{12.0\%} fewer CVEs (whose patches are not found) and \tocheck{6.4\%} lower precision.
-Our evaluation has also demonstrated the generality and usefulness of \tool.}
+Open source software (OSS) vulnerabilities threaten the security~of software systems that use OSS.
+Vulnerability databases provide~valuable~information~(e.g., vulnerable version and patch) to mitigate~OSS vulnerabilities.
+There~arises~a~growing concern about~the~information quality of vulnerability databases.
+However, it is unclear~what~the quality of patches~in~existing vulnerability databases is; and existing manual or heuristic-based approaches for patch tracking are either too expensive or too specific to apply to all OSS vulnerabilities.

+To address these problems, we first conduct~an empirical~study~to understand the quality and characteristics~of~patches for OSS vulnerabilities in two industrial vulnerability databases.
+Inspired~by~our study,~we then propose the first automated approach, \tool,~to~track patches for OSS vulnerabilities from multiple knowledge~sources.~Our evaluation has demonstrated that~i)~\tool~can~track patches for~up to \tocheck{273.8\%} more vulnerabilities than heuristic-based~approaches~while achieving a higher F1-score by~up~to~\tocheck{116.8\%};~and~ii) \tool~can~complement industrial vulnerability databases.
+Our evaluation has also indicated the generality and practical usefulness of \tool.